iperovic/vagrantp/README.md

 #### Solution

 Before using this solution, you should have vagrant with a working provider installed.
 Visit https://www.vagrantup.com/intro/getting-started/index.html for more info.
+A working Internet connection is also required.

 This solution was developed on bare metal host using Fedora 26 Workstation with qemu-kvm and libvirt.
 Ansible provisioner is written for CentOS 7 with packages from Base and EPEL repositories.